citp/privacy-policy-historical/j/ja/jac/jacksonassociates.com.md

 **Information gathering and security**
 Registration for our database is voluntary.
 Complete only the information that you are comfortable sharing.
 You may register two ways:

-  * Sign up online using a form that is electronically transmitted via email to a private email address, or
+  * Sign up online using a form that is electronically transmitted via email to a private email address or database, or
   * Call 770-394-1701, ext.
 705 and leave your complete name and address.
 A data processing representative will mail you our standard form.